Best holiday rental deals in Llangollen

 Recommended holiday lettings in Llangollen

-Rent a holiday apartment, home or cottage in Llangollen: from £29 per night
+Rent a holiday home, apartment or cottage in Llangollen from just £29 per night

 Recommended pet-friendly holiday lettings

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Llangollen

 You can see our climate diagram above.
 This year, July will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under 2° in January.
 The rainiest month is January, while the driest month is March.

 Llangollen holiday lettings are about ancient castles and adventure

 Idyllic Llangollen accommodations are set in the midst of the Berwyn mountains, which are home to a rich heritage dating from the Bronze Age through to Victorian and more modern times.
 Discover this Welsh jewel from a Llangollen cottage